LMGsec/Magic-Unicorn-Tool/README.md

 ## Magic-Unicorn-Tool

 This is the beta release of our Office 365 Activities API report parsing tool.
-It is offered under the GNU General Public License.
+It is offered under the BSD License.

 ## Requirements
     - Python 3.4.3 or above